 National Hispanic Heritage Month is celebrated each September 15- October 15 in the United States of America to recognize the contributions made by people of Hispanic descent and to celebrate Hispanic culture.
 Hispanic Heritage Month begins on September 15 because it is the anniversary of 5 Latin American countries' Independence Day: Costa Rica, El Salvador, Guatemala, Honduras and Nicaragua.
 The Office of Multicultural Student Services seeks to sponsor events to educate the campus community of the Hispanic Heritage through performances, speakers, discussions and exhibits.
 In addition, the International Student Center and the Hispanic Student Organization work closely with our department with programming throughout the month.

-NATIVE AMERICAN INDIAN HERITAGE MONTH
+NATIVE AMERICAN HERITAGE CELEBRATION

 Initially celebrated in 1916 by the state of New York, it was not until 1990 that then President George H.W.
 Bush established it as a month long festival.
 Not only does Native American Indian Heritage Month showcase the rich culture of the native people of this land, but also honors those American Indians that have suffered injustices.
 Therefore, we celebrate all Native Americans during the month of November.
 Through guest performers and lectures, the Office of Multicultural Student Services celebrates Native American Heritage at Ferris State University.

-DR. MARTIN LUTHER KING DAY HOLIDAY
+DR. MARTIN LUTHER KING, JR. CELEBRATION

 On the third Monday of January each year, we celebrate Dr. Martin Luther King Day and is the only national holiday commemorating the actions of an African-American.
 Originally petitioned to honor King's dedication to trade unions, it would be established on November 2, 1983 by Ronald Reagan.
 The Office of Multicultural Student Services and a Campus-wide committee of faculty and staff utilize this time to commemorate Dr. Martin Luther King Day through a week of activities to engage the campus on the relevance of his life’s work.